The Ultimate Guide to

 What Next?

-Psilocybin mushrooms tend to go bad within a few weeks in the fridge.
+Fresh psilocybin mushrooms hold their potency best when they’re stored in dark places at room temperature.
 So if you plan to use them for microdosing or you just want to save them for later, you’ll need to think about storage.
 The most effective method for long-term storage is drying.
 This should keep them potent for two to three years as long as they’re kept in a cool, dark, dry place.
 If they’re stored in the freezer, they’ll pretty much last indefinitely.

 The lo-fi way to dry your mushrooms is to leave them out on a sheet of paper for a few days, perhaps in front of a fan.
 The problem with this method is they won’t get “cracker dry.”
 That is, they’ll still retain some moisture and won’t snap when you try to bend them.
 Their potency may also significantly diminish, depending on how long you leave them out.